Brian Charrington: Biography

 Following his release in 2006, he was extradited to France to serve a two-year prison term after 650 kilos of hashish were found in his possession on his yacht in the English Channel in 1995.

 In a civil suit filed by the Assets Recovery Agency (ARA) in 2004, the government agency ruled that assets seized from Charrington and Warren following their trial in 1992 had been acquired as a result of criminal activity, specifically money laundering and people trafficking.
 Although both men claimed ownership of the estimated £3.6 million, each had earlier denied ownership following the seizure of the original £2.2 million from Charrington's residence in Middlesbrough by HM Customs & Excise in 1992.

 After Charrington's claim that the money had been earned from legitimate diamond dealing was rejected three months earlier by the High Court (who believed he had been laundering the money for Mario Halley), Warren was allowed additional time to provide evidence to back up his claim, however, his appeal was also rejected on 6 October.
-Subsequently, the ARA was granted its largest Civil Recovery Order with the proceeds going towards funding government crime reduction programs.
+Subsequently, the ARA was granted its largest Civil Recovery Order with the proceeds going towards funding government crime reduction programmes.

 In 2018 Charrington was detained by Spanish police.
 Spanish national police recovered some 220 kilos of cocaine allegedly hidden in his luxury villa in Spain.
 In November 2018, Charrington was ordered to serve a 15-year prison sentence by a court in Alicante, Spain.

 The Spanish press referred to Charrington as "el narco que escribía en Wikipedia" (English translation "the narco who wrote on Wikipedia"), because of his reputation for updating and correcting his Wikipedia entry.

+Charrington died on 22 July 2025, at the age of 68.